-- · All testers must present a photo ID that shows their first and last names. - \bullet Testers must come prepared by bringing the following information/material: name of instructor, title of course, and scantron (if needed). - · Books and personal belongings (including cell phones and iPods) shall be placed in the lockers during exams.
+- All testers must present a photo ID that shows their first and last names. - Testers must come prepared by bringing the following information/materials: name of instructor, title of course, and Scantron (if needed).
+The testing center will provide pencils and scratch paper for test takers.
+Examinees may not bring in their own writing utensils or scratch paper. - Books and personal belongings (including cell phones, keys, purses, wallets, backpacks etc.) shall be placed in the lockers during exams.
 Textbooks, calculators, and other materials may not be used without explicit instructor authorization.
-Cell phones may not be used as a calculator. - · Students with reading accommodations are required to schedule a time to have their exam read. - Students should take their accommodated test during their scheduled class time.
-If they have back-to-back class times, a make-up time can be arranged. - The only finals given in the Testing Center are accommodated tests. - · All testing must be completed and turned in prior to closing time.
+Cell phones may not be used as calculators. - Students with reading accommodations are required to schedule a time to have their exam read. - Students should take their accommodated test during their scheduled class time.
+If they have back-to-back class times, a make-up time can be arranged. - The only finals given in the Testing Center are accommodated tests. - All testing must be completed and turned in prior to closing time.
 Hours of operation are posted in the Testing Center. - Tests must be completed in one sitting.
-The test, scratch paper, and other materials must be turned in before the tester leaves the Testing Center. - \bullet Testers exhibiting rude or disruptive behavior will not be allowed to test in the Testing Center. - In accordance with college guidelines, children are not allowed to accompany students when testing, nor can they be left unattended in the center. - Scholastic dishonesty of any kind will not be tolerated in the Testing Center.
+The test, scratch paper, and other materials must be turned in before the tester leaves the Testing Center. - Testers exhibiting rude or disruptive behavior will not be allowed to test in the Testing Center. - In accordance with college guidelines, children are not allowed to accompany students when testing, nor can they be left unattended in the center. - Scholastic dishonesty of any kind will not be tolerated in the Testing Center.
 It is the policy of the Testing Center to never allow an examinee to test in the center again should they be caught cheating on an exam, seeking assistance, or using materials not allowed by the instructor.
 Any evidence of suspected scholastic dishonesty will be collected and sent to the student's instructor as well as the dean of the department, who will make any disciplinary decisions.
 Please refer to Scholastic Dishonesty in this catalog.